Skip to main content

 Message message, IRongCoreCallback.MediaMessageUploader uploader) {

-/*Upload the image to your own server*/
+/*Upload image to your own server*/

 uploadImg(imgMsg.getPicFilePath(), new UploadListener() {